-You’re wondering whether to attempt it on your own or if you should hire a real estate attorney to facilitate the process for you.
-But then you’re worried about the cost and wondering what a real estate attorney can do for you that you can’t do for yourself.
-But do you have a choice?
-You’ve heard that some states require the presence of a real estate attorney during a closing.
-Is Florida one of those States?
+Experience matters.
+So, if you’re wondering whether to attempt it on your own or if you should hire an attorney versed in real estate to facilitate the process for you, you should probably hire the attorney.
+Maybe you’re worried about the cost and you’re wondering what a real estate attorney can do for you that you can’t do for yourself.
+Maybe you don’t know if you even have the choice of representing your state.
+After all, you’ve heard that some states require the presence of a real estate attorney during a closing.
+Is Florida one of those states?

 The answer to that question is, no. Although Florida law doesn’t require it, however, that doesn’t mean there aren’t a lot of good reasons why you should retain a real estate attorney to protect your best interests.
 Given the median price, homes are selling for in South Florida, you need an experienced attorney to guide you through the entire process.
 An attorney upon whom you can depend.
 After all, investing in real estate isn’t a simple process.
 Allow an experienced attorney to lead you through the process.